Feb. 11, 1990: Douglas vs Tyson

 After the fight, Don King cheaply claimed that Tyson’s knockdown in the eighth was actually a knockout, that Douglas had benefited by an overly generous count.
 This argument was meritless, and Douglas, his life now forever altered, returned to Columbus a heavyweight champion.
 His reign was brief though, as Evander Holyfield knocked him out with a single right hand to the chin later that year.
 Mike Tyson fought four more times before being sentenced to prison for the rape of a beauty queen.
 He reemerged to win the heavyweight title again, but only as an unconvincing imitation of his former self.

-Buster Douglas had exposed the fear underneath Mike’s ferocity.
+But if “Iron Mike” later proved to be little more than a lucrative myth, an all too human cash-cow impersonating his former self, it was Buster Douglas who had first exposed the fear underneath Mike’s ferocity.
 “Sometimes the guy just breaks your will,” Tyson later remarked, after having been robbed of his resolve.
 He would spend the rest of his career pretending he’d gotten it back. — Eliott McCormick